pWhitS/CompSci-Projects/LogicalResolver/README.md

 LogicalResolver
 ===============
-This project is an automated theorem prover, written in C++ using standard libraries.
+This project is an automated SAT solver, written in C++ using standard libraries.
 It utilizes the resolution technique to determine if a propositional statement in conjunctive normal form is satisfiable, i.e. if the statement can be true.

 The program is executed using the command line by invoking the executable name along with 2 additional arguments.